Kleefeld, Manitoba: History

 The present location of the community was influenced largely by J. R. Schellenberg, who purchased the Wiebe general store in 1924 and moved it one mile south to its current location in Kleefeld.
 A few years later the Co-op cheese factory was built and in 1940, Jacob Koop opened a blacksmith shop.
 When H. L. Fast retired as blacksmith and postmaster in 1947 the Kleefeld post office was moved from the original settlement of Gruenfeld to the J.R.
 Schellenberg store, bringing the name of Kleefeld along with it.
-As time passed and houses were built, moved or abandoned, residents who did not farm chose to live near their places of work or at least near to services and so the community moved.
+As time passed and houses were built, moved or abandoned, residents who did not farm chose to live near their places of work or at least near to services, so the community moved.
 The last use of the name Gruenfeld disappeared in 1962 when the Gruenfeld and Hochstadt school districts were amalgamated into the Consolidated School district of Cloverfield.
-In 1973, a school was constructed in the present community and the old school house at the south end of Gruenfeld was finally retired.
+In 1973, a school was constructed in the present community, and the old school house at the south end of Gruenfeld was finally retired.

 Presently only the EMC (Kleine Gemeinde) and Church of God in Christ (Holdeman) churches remain near the original site of the community.

 With the recent trend toward "country lots" the area around the churches and original community is now more populous than it ever was during the life of the original village with 44 homes located on the same square mile.

 Kleefeld was organized as a local urban district within the R.M. of Hanover in 2022.

 Residents

 Kleefeld was and is home to a mainly Mennonite population, although the recent population growth has brought in many families of other ethnic or religious backgrounds.
-Due to its proximity to Winnipeg and Steinbach, a large part of the population commutes to work.
+Due to its proximity to Winnipeg and Steinbach, most of the population commutes to work.
 It has a grocery store and a hardware-convenience store with an ice cream store that opens during summer, called "Happy Earl's Dawg House".
 They are both named "Schellenberg's" and both operated by the descendants of J.R.
-Schellenberg until spring 2013 when they were purchased by the Brother's Group.
-Woodworking, cabinetry, farming, sauna sales, and large diesel repair are some of the main industries.
-The community has a central park, which includes tennis courts, playground, baseball and soccer fields, as well as a hockey rink and large skating oval in the winter.
+Schellenberg until spring 2013 when the Brother's Group purchased them.
+Some main industries are woodworking, cabinetry, farming, sauna sales, and large diesel repair.
+The community has a central park, which includes tennis courts, playground, baseball and soccer fields, a hockey rink and large skating oval in the winter.
 The rink is turned into a skate park for the summer, and they are currently raising funds for new playground equipment, a toboggan slide and other park upgrades.
 There is a K–9 public school (453 students in 2009–2010) with students bused from neighboring countryside.
 There is a local volunteer fire department.
 On the second weekend of August, Kleefeld holds its annual Honey Festival.